“Wildness is the preservation of the World” ~ Henry David Thoreau.

 In America, Anthony would have been a senior park superintendent at crown jewels like Yosemite, Yellowstone, or Everglades National Parks.

 He was the thread that held the Department together and exhibited amazing leadership qualities.
 Our Director, E.T.
 Matenge concurred.
-Anthony was from England and could easily be called an explorer working and living in remote places like Uganda in Africa.
+Anthony was from England and could easily be called an explorer working and living in remote places throughout Africa, like Uganda.

 He and his wife, Felicity, and their two children, Pip and Martin lived nearby.
 In the days ahead, we would go out on many family trips into the bush.
 The Zieglers' would become our good friends and now live in Burford, Oxfordshire, England.